radiantearth/stac-spec/extensions/README.md

 Any data provider can create an extension, and when providers work together to share fields between them they can create a shared extension and include it in the STAC repository.

-Anyone is welcome to create an extension, and is encouraged to at least link to the extension from here.
+Anyone is welcome to create an extension (see section 'Extending STAC'), and is encouraged to at least link to the extension from here.
 The third-party / vendor extension section is for the sharing of extensions.
 As third parties create useful extensions for their implementation it is expected that others will make use of it, and then evolve to make it a 'community extension', that several providers maintain